How to Apply for the Maryland On-Farm Processor License for Farm-Raised Meats

 Complete all applicable fields.

-NOTE: select ‘New Process’ for Project Description section; select the last 3 items for ‘Retail/Processing’ section – these are described in your narrative plan.
-NO FEE is required for on-farm processing plan review submissions.
+NOTE: For Project Description section; check On-Farm Meat Storage (and/or Producer Mobile Farmers Market if applicable) – these are described in your narrative plan.
+NO FEE is required for plan review submissions.

 Step 4: Submit Plan